yusefmosiah/Choir.chat/docs/levels/level2.md

 Through this model, Choir maintains sustainable business operations while enabling natural value creation at all scales.
 We grow by strengthening the natural flows of quality, collaboration, and collective intelligence.
 Join us in building a platform where business success aligns perfectly with user value creation - where growth comes from enabling natural patterns of collaboration and knowledge sharing rather than artificial engagement metrics or data extraction.

+Thread stake prices rise in response to rejections and fall with approvals—following a quantum anharmonic oscillator model.
+In this scheme, the effective anharmonic coefficient (K₀) is increased when refusals accumulate, resulting in higher stake requirements, and conversely, strong approval lowers the cost barrier.
+This dynamic pricing creates natural quality barriers.

 === File: docs/e_concept.md ===